These North Carolina Towns Have the Best Main Streets

 Beautiful main streets are a significant incentive that draws traffic to towns that are usually dominated by bigger surrounding cities.
-Some people seek the beauty of nature, while others look for skyscraping skylines, but towns with charming main streets offer a hearty element that both countryside and major cities cannot match!
+Some people seek the beauty of nature, while others look for skyscraping skylines, but towns with charming main streets offer a hearty element that both the countryside and major cities cannot match!

 Little Switzerland

 Located along the Blue Ridge Mountains Parkway, Little Switzerland is one of the most lively small towns in the area.
 Little Switzerland is named for its sweeping panoramas of deep valleys and distant ranges resembling the Swiss Alps.
 However, the architecture of the town and its layout is far from that of Switzerland, as its main street depicts the history of midwestern America with its wooden front buildings.
-The best small shops and places to visit on the mile high street include the historic general store with the broadest array of random products showcased in a classy vintage way, the Books and Beans wooden Bookshop, or stay in the alpine inn, a lodge on the cliff of the mountains.
+The best small shops and places to visit on the Mile High Street include the historic general store with the broadest array of random products showcased in a classy vintage way, the Books and Beans wooden Bookshop, or stay in the Alpine Inn, a lodge on the cliff of the mountains.

 Davidson